Serious Sam: Siberian Mayhem: Plot

 Serious Sam: Siberian Mayhem takes place in Russia, somewhere in deep Siberia.
 The events occur in an alternate timeline of Serious Sam 4, between two of the last levels from the main game.

-Set directly after the events of "The Package" mission in Serious Sam 4, Sam "Serious" Stone arrives on the north coast of Russia, aiming to reach Tunguska to stop General Brand, who took possession of the Holy Grail and destroy the portal being used by mentals forces to invade the Earth.
+Set directly after the events of "The Package" mission in Serious Sam 4, Sam "Serious" Stone arrives on the north coast of Russia, aiming to reach Tunguska to stop General Brand, who took possession of the Holy Grail, and to destroy the portal being used by Mental's forces to invade the Earth.

 Having arrived on the mainland, Sam attempts to contact the HQ without success.
 Sam infiltrates an oil refinery that has a signal SOS on a transmission tower.
 Stone reaches the tower and meets a survivor, but the man is killed.
 Within the refinery, Sam hears a radio transmission from Igor Ledov, the head of the local partisan squad.
 Igor is aware of Brand's betrayal and appeals to all armed human units to shoot his plane on sight.
 Ledov offers Sam help and asks the hero to go to the village Kalinovka to the south, where the squad will be waiting for him.

 Heading south, Russian soldiers of Earth Defense Forces locate Brand's plane and shoot it down.
 Sam travels the Siberian tundra and forests and finds an abandoned village surrounded by Octanian troops where he meets with One-Eye Olga, a legendary Russian sniper who was believed to have been killed during the storming of the portal in Tunguska.
 Olga reveals she faked her death, hiding in an abandoned church in the meantime and was also responsible for shooting down Brands plane.

 Serious Sam continues his journey south through Siberia's tundra and soon reaches Kalinovka.
 There he meets Ledov's partisan squad: the stern and dense Ivan, the energetic and militant Natasha, the silent Vlad and the leader of the group himself, the former rock musician Igor.
 Ledov tells Sam that there is an abandoned railway depot on the outskirts of the village, where a working locomotive is present which, they can use to reach the closest town Ustinov and travel to Tunguska from there.
 Sam and Ledov's partisan squad fight through Kalinovka and reach the depot where they Finally, having beaten off significant enemy resistance, board the train.